dimfeld/website/posts/state_machine_actions.md

 }
 ```

 This mostly works fine, but it has issues.
 In the previous article, we established a model where we could send any event to the state machine at any time, and it would use the transition definitions to go to the correct next state (or ignore the event).
-But here, future additions to the code need to make sure to always use these functions instead of just sending events to the state machine, so that the network requests actually happen.
+But here, future additions to the code must use these functions instead of just sending events to the state machine.
+Otherwise the network requests won't actually happen.

-Worse, these functions send the network requests without any regard for if the state machine actually entered the appropriate state.
-We could add extra logic to fix that, but it duplicates the logic that is already in the state machine -- another source for bugs.
+Worse, the functions send the network requests without any regard for if the state machine actually responded to the event.
+We could add extra code to fix that, but it duplicates the logic that is already in the state machine -- another source for bugs.

 # Adding Actions